jakubjanak2004/JSCodeEditor/README.md

 Each column contains zero or more rows, which can display `WindowBars` and text content.
 The text is edited in a contenteditable element.
 Each row is its own element, and when selected, it brightens.
-In each row path to the currently selected `WindowBar` is shown.
+In each row, the path of the currently selected `WindowBar` is shown above the file content.

 ![▶ Rows](./assets/rows.gif)